There are hundreds of thousands of spiritual blogs online.

 The Meditative Gardner

-The Meditative Gardner does precisely what is says on the tin: bringing mindfulness into garden chores.
+The site does precisely what is says on the tin: bringing mindfulness into garden chores.
 You only have to read the title of their latest article “Meditating with a Squirrel” to know what this is all about: nature, loving your garden and letting your garden and gardening lead you to mindfulness.
-Excellent.
+Excellent meditation blog for mindfulness-enthusiasts.
+Anyone who loves gardening needs to read this spiritual blog.

 Clear Empty Mind